California Capital Gains Tax: A Comprehensive Guide

 Depreciation recapture implications

 For rental or business property, you might have taken depreciation deductions over time.
 That amount comes back into play at the point of sale, increasing the reported gain.
-At the federal level, recaptured depreciation may be taxed at an increased rate that caps out at 25%.
+At the federal level, recaptured depreciation may be taxed at an increased rate, capped at 25%.
 The amount is also included in your California return, where it is taxed as ordinary income.

 Federal calculation followed by state taxation